 We’ve helped dozens of authors pursue their dreams into print.
 But sometimes what goes around comes around.
-Here are five books that have our name on it.
+Here are books that have our name on it.

 Three drafts: that’s all you need.

 Finish Your Book in Three Drafts is for outliners who meticulously script every writing session and pantsers who pilot solely by feel.
 It will help you get past fear, doubt, and confusion that can pit you against writer’s block.
 Because you don’t want to be writing the same book for the rest of your life.

 You can Finish Your Book in Three Drafts provided you approach each draft in the right spirit, and know what action steps to take between drafts.

 The nickname for this book is “3D” because it contains nine stop-motion videos that bring the concepts to life through the use of action figures, and nine PDFs for when you want more detailed information and instructions.

 If you have purchased 3D, and have the secret password, click: here.

 “Book Architecture may go down in history as the device that propelled the craft of fiction novel writing to a new plateau.”~ Frank Kresen